Multi-camera video surveillance software for the Mac

 This depends on many factors.
 Our System Requirements Calculator will give a reasonable recommendation.

-Can SecuritySpy run behind the login screen?
+Can SecuritySpy run behind the lock/login screen?

 Yes.
 This increases security by requiring any user to enter the Mac's password before having access to your Mac.
 Here are instructions to make this happen automatically when the Mac starts up: